Thearkhamknight/Object-detection/README.md

 ## Instructions:
 This notebook uses transfer learning, using models pretrained on the Coco dataset.
 If you would like to use your own images then inside driving-object-detection/images, delete all the images of traffic lights and the xml files.
 Upload your own images.
-Then label them in the object-detection bounding box format using  LabelImg and upload their respective xml files.
-The files are saved in PASCAL VOC format.
+Then label them in the object-detection bounding box format using  LabelImg and upload the images as well as their respective xml files.
+The xml files are saved in PASCAL VOC format.

 Here is a link on how to install LabelImg https://github.com/tzutalin/labelImg#installation.